payrix/public-payrix_mobile_sdk_v3-ios_sdk_v3/README.md

 # Payrix iOS SDK Version 3.0
 ## Release Note Summary:
+- Version 3.0.21 (EMV Certified)
+  * Successfully updated the SDK to use to utilize TxnSessionKey for transaction operations.
+This enables transactions, refunds, reverse authentication, and transaction history retrieval using both TxnSessionKey and LoginSessionKey.
+  * Updated PrivacyInfo.xcprivacy file to comply with Apple's new privacy regulations.
 - Version 3.0.20 (EMV Certified)
   * Resolved the issue of iOS Mobile SDK Cannot Cancel Transaction After Decline
 - Version 3.0.19 (EMV Certified)